 When taking Vitamin E, a proper amount of Zinc has to be maintained in order to assist Vitamin E to do it's job.
 Helps prevent free radical damage.
 May assist in preventing age spots due to the lipid interaction.
 Is essential for reproduction and increases the fertility of the males and females.
 It may also restore male potency.
 In the female it will aid in lactation and fibrocystic breasts.

 Aids in the prevention on miscarriages.
 Supports your cardiovascular and immune systems, and helps prevent against cancer.
 Helps promote proper cellular health, mental health, blood flow and protects red blood cells.
 It is great for wound healing and helps to prevent blood clots.
 When it supplies more oxygen to the body, the body has more endurance.
 Helps support the lungs from day to day environmental pollutants.
 Improves circulation which can help with PMS.
 Can help prevent scarring, healing, reduces blood pressure and may help with cataracts.
 Athletic performance may be improved and also leg cramps.

-POTENTIAL INTERACTION: An iron supplement should not be taken together with Vitamin E. If you are suffering from diabetes, thyroid disorders, rheumatic heart disease should not consult their physician before taking ANY Vitamin E. If you are suffering from high blood pressure should consult their physican first, also.
+An iron supplement should not be taken together with Vitamin E. If you are suffering from diabetes, thyroid disorders, rheumatic heart disease should consult your physician before taking ANY Vitamin E. If you are suffering from high blood pressure consult your physican first as well.